sasagarw/python-devops-learning/README.md

 ### Description:

 The Lambda function fetches all EBS snapshots owned by the same account ('self') and also retrieves a list of active EC2 instances (running and stopped).
 For each snapshot, it checks if the associated volume (if exists) is not associated with any active instance.
 If it finds a stale snapshot, it deletes it, effectively optimizing storage costs.

+## github-jira-integration.py

+This aims to automate the process of creation of Jira tickets directly from GitHub comments using python script.

+### Description:

+Currently, the manual and time-intensive process of generating Jira tickets necessitates developers to log in to the Jira dashboard, manually input all required details, and create a new ticket.
+To streamline this process, we aim to develop a Python application that establishes a seamless connection between GitHub and Jira.

+By implementing a Python app and configuring a webhook in a GitHub repository, we can automate the creation of Jira tickets.
+When a developer comments "/jira", the Python app is triggered, initiating the generation of a corresponding ticket in Jira.

+For this initiative, we will leverage the Flask framework to construct the Python app.
+Additionally, we will employ API calls to interact with the Jira API, enabling the automated creation of tickets based on information extracted from GitHub issue comments.
+The python app will run on AWS EC2 instance which the instance IP connected to internet gateway for public access so that github can call this application when triggered using "/jira".